String Quartet No. 2 (Villa-Lobos)

 String Quartet No. 2 is the one of a series of seventeen works in the genre by the Brazilian composer Heitor Villa-Lobos, and was written in 1915.
 A performance lasts approximately twenty minutes.

 History

 Villa-Lobos composed his Second Quartet in 1915, either in Rio de Janeiro or Nova Friburgo.
 It was first performed on 3 February 1917 by a quartet consisting of Judith Barcellos and Dagmar Noronha Gitahy, violins, Orlando Frederico, viola, and Alfredo Gomes, cello.
 The published score bears the indication "Op.
 56".

 Analysis

-As in the all of Villa-Lobos's quartets except the first, there are four movements:
+As in all of Villa-Lobos's quartets except the first, there are four movements: